 …in recognition of his contributions to the systems-level analysis of cellular glycosylation, inhibition studies of leukocyte-endothelial cell adhesion, studies of shear-dependent protein structure and function changes, student mentoring and professional leadership

 For past Schoellkopf recipients, see the Schoellkopf History Page.

 The Outstanding High School Science Teacher of the Year Award is presented annually by the Western New York section of the American Chemical Society to a science teacher after soliciting nominations from 95 area high schools.

-The Western New York ACS section will recognize Mr. Bauer, along with outstanding High School and College students, at the 2014 Education Night Award Banquet tentatively scheduled on Tuesday, April 29, 2014.
+The Western New York ACS section recognized Ms Bochicchio, along with outstanding High School and College students, at the 2018 Education Night Award Banquet on Wednesday, April 25, 2018.